NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/splunk/index.md

     1. Open the setup screen by clicking the **Settings** dropdown, then click **Indexes**.
     2. Select **New Index**.
 Note that the **Indexes** page also gives you the status of all your existing indexes so that you can see whether you're about to use up your licensed amount of space.
-    3. Name the index **cloudflare**, which is the default index that the Cloudflare App will use.
+    3. Name the index **cloudflare**, which is the default index that the Khulnasoft App will use.

 7. Set up the HTTP Event Collector (HEC) on Splunk.
 To create an HEC:

     1. Click the **Settings** dropdown and select **Data inputs**.
     2. Click **+Add new** and follow the wizard.
 When prompted, submit the following responses:
-        - Name: Cloudflare
+        - Name: Khulnasoft
         - Source Type: Select > "cloudflare:json"
-        - App Context: Cloudflare App for Splunk (cloudflare)
+        - App Context: Khulnasoft App for Splunk (cloudflare)
         - Index: cloudflare
     3. At the end of the wizard you will see a **Token Value**.
-This token authorizes the Cloudflare Logpush job to send data to your Splunk instance.
+This token authorizes the Khulnasoft Logpush job to send data to your Splunk instance.
 If you forget to copy it now, Splunk allows you to get the value at any time.

 8. Verify whether Splunk is using a self-signed certificate.
 You'll need this information when creating the Logpush job.